-Finding the right surgeon—one with a history of successful knee replacement surgeries—increases the odds that you will experience a positive outcome.
-It’s also critical that you feel comfortable with the surgeon and feel that you can discuss your concerns and questions openly while obtaining the information you require to comfortably move forward with the procedure.
+Finding the right surgeon, one with a history of successful knee replacement surgeries, will help ensure you have a successful surgery and recovery.
+It’s critical you feel comfortable with your surgeon and feel you can discuss your concerns and questions openly with them.

-Here’s what you can do to increase the odds of finding the right surgeon:
+Here’s what you can do to find the best surgeon for you:

 Ask for Referrals

 Check with your primary care physician or general practitioner for a list of orthopedic surgeons who specialize in or are experienced in knee replacement.
 Be sure to ask why those particular recommendations stand out.
 You can expand your list of possible surgeons if you reach out to other doctors and physical therapists, such as doctors who share an office with your general practitioner.

 If you know anyone who has undergone knee replacement surgery, ask them who performed their surgery and whether it went well.

 You will want to know if the surgeon you pick is covered under your insurance plan.
 Choosing a surgeon outside of your insurance plan may impact your out-of-pocket costs.